Louisiana

 Burns are classified according to the following categories:

-• Third-Degree Burns: Also called a “full-thickness burn,” third-degree burns are life-threatening injuries.
-They occur when all layers of skin are damaged.
+- Third-Degree Burns: Also called “full-thickness burns,” third-degree burns are life-threatening injuries.
+These burns affect both the upper and lower layers of skin, as well as surrounding tissue.
 In the worst cases, third-degree burns may extend all the way to the bone.
+Because these burns can significantly impact underlying tissues and bones, comprehensive and often long-term treatment plans, including potential surgeries and skin grafts, are necessary.

-Burns aren't measured only in depth, though.
-How much a survivor's body is covered in burns will also determine the extent of treatment required to recover.
-For instance, a fairly localized second-degree burn may not be as difficult to treat as a first-degree burn that covers 60-70% of a patient's body.
+Burns aren't measured only by depth, though.
+How much of a survivor's body is covered in burns will also determine the extent of treatment required to recover.
+For instance, a fairly localized second-degree burn may not be as difficult to treat as a first-degree burn that covers 60-70% of a patient’s body.
+The surface area affected by the burn can dictate the severity of the condition and the overall treatment strategy.

 Common Causes of Burn Injuries in Louisiana

-Apart from these common scenarios, environmental factors can also play a significant role in the increased risk of burn injuries, particularly in industrial settings where safety protocols may not always be followed.
+Apart from these common scenarios, environmental factors can also play a significant role in the risk of burn injuries, particularly in industrial settings where safety protocols may not always be followed.
 It's vital for workplaces to adhere strictly to safety guidelines to prevent such devastating incidents.
+In many cases, inadequate training or failure to provide necessary safety equipment leads to severe injuries that could have been avoided.
+At Clayton, Frugé & Ward, we advocate for stricter enforcement of safety measures and regular safety audits across workplaces to reduce burns and other injuries.

 Pursuing Compensation for Burn Injuries in Louisiana